webiny/docs.webiny.com/docs/other/guides/how-to-create-scaffolding-templates.md

 ### Introduction
 As discussed in [Scaffolding](/docs/get-started/scaffolding), it is possible to save yourself a lot of time by using one of the default Scaffolding Templates.

-The great news is that you may also write your own templates!
+The great news are that you may also write your own templates!
 In this article we will go in depth about it.

 ### Writing your first Scaffolding Template
 We use `node modules` for all of our templates.
 You should create a new package whose name follows the following pattern: `webiny-cli-scaffold-*`.